 These are not Philia words but those of Michelle Bachelet, under Secretary-General of UN women.

 No society can achieve economic growth that is sustainable without empowering women.
 We recognize that when women are empowered they have an immense contribution to the education, health, and welfare sectors of society.
 Once the majority of women are empowered, the economy of a nation can skyrocket significantly.

 Women and societal growth

-In conclusion, Philia indicates that the influence of entrepreneurial skills development, high level of educational attainment, and protection of rights of women are incremental factors for driving positive changes in society.
+Philia works for the enhancement of access towards entrepreneurial ventures, high-level education, and the protection of rights of women as incremental factors for driving positive changes in society.